jleinonen/jleinonen.github.io/about.md

 0. *Highlight talk*: Generative adversarial networks for climate data field generation.
 In *9th International Workshop on Climate Informatics*, 2019
 0. Snowflake microphysics studies from deep-learning analysis of in-situ imagery.
-At *2nd International Summer Snowfall Workshop, Hyytiälä, Finland*, 2019.
+At *2nd International Summer Snowfall Workshop, Hyytiälä, Finland*, 2019
 0. Multi-frequency radar retrieval of snowfall microphysics.
-In *ERAD 2018, Ede-Wageningen, The Netherlands*
+In *ERAD 2018, Ede-Wageningen, The Netherlands*, 2018
 0. The release 05 CloudSat CWC-RVOD data product.
-At *2018 CloudSat-CALIPSO Science Team Meeting, Boulder, Colorado, USA*, 2018.
+At *2018 CloudSat-CALIPSO Science Team Meeting, Boulder, Colorado, USA*, 2018
 0. A multi-instrument satellite view of the global three-dimensional distribution of cloud liquid water.
-At *XVII International Conference on Clouds and Precipitation, Manchester, United Kingdom*, 2016.
+At *XVII International Conference on Clouds and Precipitation, Manchester, United Kingdom*, 2016
 0. Improved CloudSat–MODIS cloud
 liquid water content retrieval.
-At *2016 CloudSat Science Team Meeting, Newport News, Virginia, USA*, 2016.
+At *2016 CloudSat Science Team Meeting, Newport News, Virginia, USA*, 2016
 0. Localized analysis of cloud optical depth and droplet radius from MODIS observations.
-At *Asia Oceania Geosciences Society 12th Annual Meeting, Singapore*, 2015.
+At *Asia Oceania Geosciences Society 12th Annual Meeting, Singapore*, 2015
 0. Linking snowflake microphysics and radar scattering models.
-At *URSI Commission F Specialist Symposium on Microwave Remote Sensing of the Earth, Oceans, and Atmosphere, Espoo, Finland*, 2013.
+At *URSI Commission F Specialist Symposium on Microwave Remote Sensing of the Earth, Oceans, and Atmosphere, Espoo, Finland*, 2013
 0. GPM activities in Finland.
-At *5th International Workshop for GPM Ground Validation, Toronto, Ontario, Canada*, 2012.
+At *5th International Workshop for GPM Ground Validation, Toronto, Ontario, Canada*, 2012
 0. Statistical parametrization of the backscattering properties of snowflakes.
-At *ERAD 2012, Toulouse, France*, 2012.
+At *ERAD 2012, Toulouse, France*, 2012
 0. Snowfall characterization with combined ground and space radar.
-At *ERAD 2010, Sibiu, Romania*, 2010.
+At *ERAD 2010, Sibiu, Romania*, 2010
 0. DPR simulations using multi-parameter radar data.
-At *4th GPM International GV Workshop, Helsinki, Finland*, 2010.
+At *4th GPM International GV Workshop, Helsinki, Finland*, 2010
 0. Simulating GPM DPR snowfall observations by using combined weather radar and CloudSat measurements.
-At *Nordic Remote Sensing Days, Helsinki, Finland*, 2009.
+At *Nordic Remote Sensing Days, Helsinki, Finland*, 2009
 {: reversed="reversed"}